EDIflyer/linux-notes/docs/server-setup/docker_setup.md

 Go to Environments > local and add public IP to allow all the ports links to be clickable

-Aim to put volumes in /var/lib/docker/volums/[containername] Use bind for nginx live website so can easily be updated from script
+Aim to put volumes in /var/lib/docker/volumes/[containername] Use bind for nginx live website so can easily be updated from script

 ### Watchtower setup - monitor and update Docker containers
 [Watchtower](https://containrrr.dev/watchtower/) is a container-based solution for automating Docker container base image updates.
 It can pull from public repositories but to link to a private Docker Hub you need to supply login credentials.
-This is best achieved by running a `docker login` command in the terminal, whith will create a file in `$HOME/.docker/config.json` that we can then link as a volume to the Watchtower container.
+This is best achieved by running a `docker login` command in the terminal, which will create a file in `$HOME/.docker/config.json` that we can then link as a volume to the Watchtower container.
 The configuration below links to this config file and also links to the local time and tells Watchtower to include stopped containers and verbose logging.
 === "docker run"
     ???+ quote "bash"